Fellowship-of-turing/Namsor_2.1_api/source/index.md

 ## General Information

 -   The base endpoint URL is: https://v2.namsor.com/NamSorAPIv2
--   All endpoints return either a JSON object or an array.
+-   All endpoints return JSON containing either an object or a nested array of objects.
--   Batch processing returns the data in the same order as it was sent.
+-   Batch processing returns the data sorted in the same order as it was sent.
 -   **All endpoints require an API Key.**
 -   Never share your API key to ANYONE.
--   Currently certain NamSor API endpoints use nested object structures in their query body and / or responses.
+-   Currently certain NamSor API endpoints use nested object structures in their query body and / or responses, please refer yourself to the corresponding code example.
+-   Certain API response code examples have been truncated in order to improve readability.
+For example the countriesOriginTop, ethnicitiesTop and matchCandidates Array fields have been reduced to 2 elements in length.

 ## Authentication